-I am presently an assistant professor at the New School for Social Research/Eugene Lang College in History and an affiliate in the Design MA program at Parsons the New School of Design.
+I am presently an assistant professor at the New School for Social Research/Eugene Lang College in History and an affiliate in the Design Studies MA program at Parsons the New School of Design.

 In my work, I study the histories of digital technologies, cybernetics, the human and social sciences, and design.
 Here is a sampling of what I am currently up to: